sukhchain99/File-Packer/README.md

 # File-Packer
-It's a packer for C/C++ source code, it's creates a single package of multiple C/C++ files and contains the meta-data in a separate file.
+It's a amalgamation tool for C/C++ source code, it's creates a single package of multiple C/C++ files and contains the meta-data in a separate file.